Below is the list of our frequently asked questions. If your question is not answered below, please contact us.

 24. What happens if I refuse a property?

-If you are in a priority band for homelessness or medical reasons and you refuse, your priority may be removed.
+If you are in a priority band for homelessness or medical reasons and you refuse a property, your priority may be removed.

 If you are in the other bands and repeatedly refuse reasonable offers your application may be closed and you will need to reapply to the waiting list.